MicrosoftDocs/memdocs/memdocs/intune/configuration/group-policy-analytics.md

 When you import a GPO, you can select existing scope tags.
 If you don't select a scope tag, then the **Default** scope tag is automatically used.
 Only admins scoped to the **Default** scope tag can see the imported GPO.
 Admins that aren't scoped to the **Default** scope tag don't see the imported GPO.

 This behavior applies to any scope tag you select when you import a GPO.
 Admins only see the imported GPOs if they have one of the same scope tags selected during the import.
-If an admin doesn't have the same scope tag, then they don't see the imported GPO in the reporting or in the list of GPOs.
+If an admin doesn't have the scope tag, then they don't see the imported GPO in the reporting or in the list of GPOs.

 For example, admins have "Charlotte", "London", or "Boston" scope tags assigned to their role:

 - An admin with the "Charlotte" scope tag imports a GPO.
-During the import, they select the "Charlotte" scope tag.
-- The "Charlotte" scope tag is automatically applied to the imported GPO.
+- During the import, they select the "Charlotte" scope tag.
+The "Charlotte" scope tag is applied to the imported GPO.
 - All admins with the "Charlotte" scope tag can see the imported object.
 - Admins with only the "London" or only the "Boston" scope tags can't see the imported object from the "Charlotte" admin.